ishworgh/ishworgh/content/_index.md

 Namaste!
 I'm Ishwor Ghimire — a passionate Travel and Tourism Management student at the Nepal Academy of Tourism and Hotel Management (NATHM).
 I’m enthusiastic about exploring the world, sharing stories, and making meaningful contributions to the travel and tourism industry.

+As a Customer Service Department Intern at Nepal Airlines Corporation, I’m currently working in the Baggage Handling Unit, assisting with guest support, baggage tracking, and ground operations.
+This role has enhanced my understanding of airline services, customer care under pressure, and the importance of clear communication in a fast-paced airport environment.

 With a strong academic foundation and practical experience, I’ve taken on roles such as Assistant Coordinator (intern) where I managed administrative tasks and supported large groups of students.
 I’ve also worked on content creation for a travel company, blending creativity with industry insight.

 I’m always eager to learn and grow.
 Volunteering at several international level events—like “Accelerating Foundational Learning: Going to Scale in South Asia” organized by the World Bank, UNICEF, and the Government of Nepal—has enriched my perspective and deepened my commitment to global engagement.